fictionco/fiction/@apps/factor/docs/basic-example.md

 ## 11. Customize

 Factor plugins all use the standard `factor-settings.js` API to make it easy to customize almost anything in any plugin.
+With the blog plugin its possible to reorder or override its components.